IvanSunjg/CADA-GAN/README.md

 ```
 For more details of the Image Augmentation, please check the Readme file inside the ImageAugmentation folder.

+## GAN

+### 1. Pretrained VGG:
+We take the advantage of pretrained VGG model from https://drive.google.com/drive/folders/1Zo5MV8DMzO_fn3gOMzrUvBxF7oKlN6dN (torch_version).
+You can download one there or download https://drive.google.com/drive/folders/1aAYxZMKkESr32mNxIrqKx6sh-D8vytdH.
+You should place it under `pretrain_stylegan` folder under the root.

+### 2. Pretrained High-resolution
+We are considering about changing the

 #### For the GAN pipeline, please enter the following lines in your command prompt.
 ```bash
 ```

 ## Running